kudashevs/calculator-via-container/README.md

 # Calculator Via Container

-This is a case study that aims to show one of the possible ways of using a dependency injection container in PHP language.
+This is a case study that aims to show one of the possible ways of using a DI Container in PHP language.

 ## How it works